-3. The institutional base of rural sociology.
-From the sociologists' perspective, no scholarly or scientific discipline -- or any other social phenomenon -- is intelligible apart from the social situation within which it is embedded.
-The context influences a discipline in a variety of ways.
-For example, despite its roots in Western Europe during the 19th and early 20th century, no one would seriously deny that presentday sociology bears an unmistakable American stamp.
+3..
+The institutional base of rural sociology.
+From the sociologists' perspective, no scholarly or scientific discipling -- or any other social phenomenon -- is intelligible apart from the social situation within which it is embedded.
+The context influences a discipline in a veriety of ways.
+For example, despite its roots in Western Europe during the 19th and early 20th century, no one would seriously deny that present-day sociology bears an unmistakable American stamp.
 American faith in knowledge has been translated into funds for science and education.
-Money and a popular demand for higher education were translated into new and expanding colleges.
-All through this century new disciplines have been welcomed and nurtured, sociology among them.
-Borrowing from and expanding upon other fields -- notably psychometrics, econometrics, and social anthropology -- American sociology has developed a social research technology which was simply nonexistent in Europe or anywhere else. is neither more nor less valid because it grew up here.
+Honey and a popular demand for higher education were translated into new and expanding colleges.
+All through this century, new disciplines have been welcomed and nurtured, sociology among them.
+Sorrowing from and expanding upon other fields -- notably psychometrics, aconometrics, and social anthropology -- American sociology has developed a social research technology which was simply nonexistent in Europe or anywhere else.
+It is neither more nor less valid because it grew uphere.
 Indeed, it is now being diffused throughout the world.
 But the social and economic conditions which fostered this development were American.
 Naturally this was not unique to sociology.
 Something corresponding to this happened in field after field.

-Rural sociology, like sociology, is today primarily an American phenomenon.
+Rural sociology, like sociology, is today primarily a North

+American phenomenon.
 I do not say this with pride, patriotism, or chauvinism.
 It is a simple sociological fact.
-At this point in history practically all of the viable rural sociological work in the world turns on the United States in one way or another.
+Though I think it most unfortunate, it is a fact that right now almost all of the viable rural sociological work in the world turns on North America in one way or another.
 With some important exceptions, the key rural sociologists of the world regularly visit the United States to learn what is happening in the field, to learn the latest research concepts and techniques.
-And they volunteer that they are years behind the Americans and Canadians in most respects.
-(The exceptions I alluded to are a few Marxists who reject the United States sociology, including rural sociology, on principle, as well as a number of French rural sociologists who maintain little contact with the United States, or so far as I can tell, with the rest of the world rural sociological community.)
+And they volunteer that they are years behind the Americans and Camadians in most respects.

-If the United States is the center of rural sociology, the landgrant college of agriculture is its true institutional base.
-It determines the main sources of rural sociology's strengths and weaknesses.
+If North America is the center of rural sociology, the United States land-grant college of agriculture is its most influential institutional base.
+It above all determines the main sources of rural sociology's strengths and weaknesses.
 It is to that base which we must look if we are to have more than a superficial understanding of the field.

-The fact is that rural sociology is more an outgrowth of American agriculture than of sociology.
+The fact is that in the early days rural sociology was more an outgrowth of agriculture than of sociology.
 The first rural sociologists were not even trained in sociology.
 Galpin, for example, seems to have obtained rather broad education at Colgate University in the mid-1880s, but it did not include sociology (Galpin, 1937a, 1937b, 1937c).
-After graduating he first taught mathematics at an academy in New York state, then taught history at Kalamazoo College in Michigan.
-After graduate study in philosophy at Harvard and in psychology and anthropology at Clark University he spent time as a farmer, a milk processor, and a campus pastor.
-At Madison, Wisconsin he came under the sponsorship of an agricultural economist named H. C. Taylor.
+After graduating he first taught mathematics at an academy in Hew York state, then taught history at Kalamszoo College in Michigan.
+After graduate study in philosophy at Harvard and in psychology and anthropology at Clark University, he spent some time as a farmer, a milk processor, and a campus pastor.
+At Eadison, Wisconsin he came under the sponsorship of an agricultural economist named H. C. Taylor.
 Under Taylor's guidance, Galpin founded the country's first program in rural sociology at the University of Wisconsin in 1911.
-So far as I can determine he did this before he had any knowledge of sociology.
-His earliest contacts with sociological knowledge seem to have been in discussions with E. A. Ross of his research on the human ecology of Walworth County, Wisconsin.
+So far as I can determine he did this before he had any systematic knowledge of sociology.
+His earliest contacts with sociological knowledge seem to have been in discussions with L. A. Ross of his research on the human ecology of

+Walworth County, Wisconsin.
 These were evidentally held after Galpin had written it.
-His experience seems to be no different from that of other early rural sociologists.
+His experience seems to be different from that of other early rural sociologists.